Overview

 Claims for travel costs should only be made when these directly relate to the role that the staff member is employed to do.

-HMRC guidance states that these are determined by looking at the duties of the employment, and not by looking at the requirement of the employer.
+HMRC guidance states that these are determined by looking at the duties of the employment, and not by looking at the requirements of the employer.

 Specific reasons for travel